 i. lump sum payments such as signing bonuses and vacation pay paid out on Termination Of Employment, and

-ii. extra amounts such as those payable for shift premiums and overtime;
+ii. extra amounts such as those payable for overtime;

 Pensionable Service means the periods of continuous service in which required contributions were made.
 This includes: